 Relative to the rest of Cebu, resorts in Malapascua are on the more expensive side, but nothing too exorbitant.

-Low season is June to September where prices are cheaper, but weather is more unpredictable.
+Low season is June to September where prices are cheaper, but the weather is more unpredictable.

 Some residents offer homestays if you’re really on a tight budget, but here are some suggestions on where to spend the night: